-Chaplains are recruited, trained, deployed and supported in their work of providing for the religious needs of prisoners, giving opportunities for worship, formation and instruction, and offering a pastoral ministry at times of crisis and opportunity.
-Chaplains are also involved in enabling the observance of all faith traditions as part of multi-faith teams.
-Their ministry is always available to staff.
-The Chaplain General has responsibility for all faith traditions.
+Chaplains are recruited, trained, deployed and supported in their work of providing for the religious needs of all those in prison, giving opportunities for worship, formation and instruction and offering a pastoral ministry to prisoners and staff at times of crisis and opportunity.
+Chaplains are also involved in enabling the observance of all faith and belief traditions as part of multi-faith teams.

-It is an exciting and privileged ministry and the Chaplain General is available if anyone is interested in taking through becoming a prison chaplain – contact details as below.
+It is an exciting and privileged ministry and the Anglican Advisor has oversight for all day to day matters relating to Anglicanism in HMPPS and should be the first point of contact.
+She is available to anyone interested in considering becoming a prison chaplain; contact details are below.

-The Bishop to Prisons: Rt Revd James Langstaff (Bishop of Rochester)
+The Bishop to Prisons: Rt Revd Rachel Treweek (Bishop of Gloucester)